unlaunch/hello-java/README.md

 # hello-java

 > Hello Unlaunch, from Java!

+This is a **demo** project showing how to integrate the [Unlaunch Java SDK](https://github.com/unlaunch/java-sdk) in Java applications.
+It is a Maven project.
+For more details, read our [Getting Started](https://docs.unlaunch.io/docs/getting-started) tutorial.

 Unlaunch is a free feature flag service.
 Please visit [https://www.unlaunch.io](https://www.unlaunch.io) to sign up for a new account today!

-This is a **demo** project to describe how to use [Unlaunch Java SDK](https://github.com/unlaunch/java-sdk) in your application.
-It is a maven project.
-For more details, read our [Getting Started](https://docs.unlaunch.io/docs/getting-started) tutorial.

 # Build Procedure
 1. Download code.
 Edit Hello.java class set your Unlaunch SDK_KEY and FEATURE_FLAG_KEY you want to evaluate as: